OutSystems/UltimatePDF-ExternalLogic/README.md

 - **OnApplicationReady_UltimatePDF**: Loads support for Ultimate PDF on reactive applications.
 This action must be invoked during the OnApplicationReady event.
 Some features of Ultimate PDF may not work otherwise.
 - **ScreenToPDF_OnInitialize**: Initializes a screen that is using ScreenToPDF block.
 This action must be invoked during the OnInitialize event of the screen.
 The ScreenToPDF block will not work otherwise.
 - **CurrEnvironment**: Current Environment information.
+- **GetDefaultViewport**: Defines a default viewport size of 1366x768

 ### Server actions

 - **PrintToPDF**: Generates a PDF from a given URL, using the paper size and margin size from the print stylesheet.
 - **PrintToPDF_Advanced**: Generates a PDF from a given URL, specifying paper size and margin size.
+- **ScreenshotToPNG**: Generates a screenshot (PNG) from a given URL, using the paper size and margin size from the print stylesheet.
+- **ScreenshotToPNG_Advanced**: Generates a screenshot (PNG) from a given URL, specifying paper size and margin size.
+- **GetDefaultViewport**: Defines a default viewport size of 1366x768

 ### Static Entities